reallyenglish/ansible-role-example/README.md

 Running the test again
 ----------------------

 You now have the tasks.
-See the test cases will pass.
+See if the test cases pass.

     > bundle kitchen test